Home Page

 Welcome to my page dedicated to the ships built by Marinette Marine from 2000 to present.

-This is a sampling of the different types of ships built by (OR serviced by) Marinette Marine Corp. (now a division of The Manitowoc Company).
+This is a sampling of the different types of ships built by (OR serviced by) Marinette Marine Corp. (now a division of Italian shipbuilder, Fincantieri).
 The photos will be done up in a year-by-year presentation.
 There are U.S. Coast Guard Ships, U.S. Navy ships, Staten Island Ferries, commercial tugs and more on this page; however, this is not a complete compilation of everything built at Marinette Marine during those years.

 This gallery will be presented in a chronological order (as I took the photos, not the dates the ships were either launched or put into service) by year.
 Click your Browser's "Back" button to return to this page.